 You can also flip the board over for a larger, completely flat work surface!

-Cambria Bold is the Product and Lifestyle Director for Simply Recipes.
+Cambria Bold is a Senior Editor for Simply Recipes.
 She has almost a decade's worth of online editorial experience and know-how, first as the Managing Editor for Apartment Therapy's green living site Re-Nest (RIP) and later as the Design and Lifestyle Editor for Kitchn.
 She lives in the Twin Cities with her husband and their two little girls.
-And, yes, this is her real name.